nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-#### **Use case: Find an ingredient substitute**
+#### Use case: Find an ingredient substitute

 **MSS**

-1. Chef requests to find all substitutes for an ingredient
+1. Chef requests to find all substitutes for an ingredient.
-2. Book shows a list of such substitutes
+2. Book shows a list of such substitutes.

     Use case ends.

 **Extensions**
 * 1a.
-The ingredient input is invalid
+The ingredient input is invalid.
     * 1a1.
 Book shows an error message.

   Use case resumes from step 1.

 * 2a.
 The list is empty.
     * 2a1.
-Book shows a message that states that no substitutes exist for this ingredient
+Book shows a message that states that no substitutes exist for this ingredient.

   Use case ends.

-#### **Use case: Clear recipe book**
+#### Use case: Clear recipe book

 **MSS**

-1. Chef requests to clear the Book
+1. Chef requests to clear the Book.
 2. The Book clears all recipes and returns to an empty state.
 3. Book shows a message that states that the Book has been cleared.

 **Extensions**
 * 2a.
-Book is already empty
+Book is already empty.
-    * 2a1.
-Book proceeds normally.

   Use case resumes from step 3.